AndreaCossu/academic-kickstart/content/authors/andrea/_index.md

   url: "https://www.unipi.it/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a PhD Student in Data Science, working on Continual Learning and Relational Reasoning with Recurrent Neural Networks.
+bio: I am a PhD Student in Data Science, working on Continual Learning with Recurrent Neural Networks.

 interests:
 - Continual Learning
-- Relational Reasoning
 - Recurrent Neural Networks

 education: